 Suppose you are a Web Developer or an Administrator.
-In that case, you might have faced challenges such as slow loading times, high latency, network failures, or cyberattacks that affect your Web Applications' User Experience and security.
-You might also wonder how to scale your Web Applications to meet the growing demand of your users across different regions and devices.
+In that case, you might have faced challenges such as slow loading times, high latency, network failures, or cyberattacks that affect your web applications' user experience and security.
+You might also wonder how to scale your web applications to meet the growing demand of your users across different regions and devices.
 These are some of the problems that Azure Front Door can help you solve.

-Azure Front Door is a global entry point for your Web Applications that run on Microsoft’s massive global network.
+Azure Front Door is a global entry point for your web applications that run on Microsoft’s massive global network.
 It acts as a reverse proxy that receives requests from your users and routes them to the best available backend based on proximity, health, and load.
-This blog will explore the details of Azure Front Door and see how it can benefit your Web Applications.
+This blog will explore the details of Azure Front Door and see how it can benefit your web applications.

 Table of Contents

-1) What is an Microsoft Azure Front Door?
+1) What is Microsoft Azure Front Door?

 2) Why use Azure Front Door?

-3) How does Azure Front Door works?
+3) How Does Azure Front Door Work?

-4) Azure Front Door features
+4) Azure Front Door Features

-5) Core capabilities of Azure Front Door
+6) Core Capabilities of Azure Front Door

-6) Conclusion
+9) Conclusion

 What is Microsoft Azure Front Door?

-Azure Front Door is a service-oriented Application Delivery Network (ADN) that provides a suite of Layer 7 load-balancing solutions for applications.
+Azure Front Door is a service-oriented Application Delivery Network (ADN) that provides a suite of layer 7 load-balancing solutions for applications.
 It’s a highly available, scalable, and Azure-managed service.

-This service enhances the performance of Web Applications worldwide through Dynamic Site Acceleration (DSA) and global Load Balancing, featuring near-instantaneous failover.
+This service enhances the performance of web applications worldwide through Dynamic Site Acceleration (DSA) and global load balancing, featuring near-instantaneous failover.
 The proximity of end-users is a critical factor for global enterprises, as it significantly affects application performance.

 To ensure a uniform and improved user experience, enterprises can deploy Content Delivery Networks (CDNs), which utilise multiple distribution points to swiftly deliver content, thanks to optimised connections and geographical closeness to consumers.